alovajs/alovajs.github.io/docs/tutorial/02-getting-started/11-share-request.md

 3. When the preloading page is entered before the preloading is completed, the same request will be initiated multiple times;
 4. Prevent dumplicate requesting in StrictMode of react;

-**Share Requests are here to solve those problems! **It can not only improve application fluency, but also reduce server pressure.
+Share Requests are here to solve those problems.
+It can not only improve application fluency, but also reduce server pressure.

 ## Globally close sharing requests